neuromat/goalkeeper_game/Test/Documentation/DefectiveSamples/README.md

 If we successfully defend the 3 first attempts, thus ending the match, we expect to have a `successRate` of `1.0`.
 Instead, we observe `0.3`.

-### 1. Reaching the attempts in less than 10 rounds
+### 1. Completing a match with less than 10 rounds

 Using `SuccessRate1` (snippet):
 ```json